iodigital-com/io-technology/data/blog/az-204-cheatsheets/Implement-Azure-Security/Implement-user-authentication-and-authorization-cheatsheet.md

 ### Service principal object

-service principal is the _local representation_ for use in a specific tenant.
+service principal is the **_local representation_** for use in a specific tenant.

 The security principal defines the access policy and permissions for the user/application in the Azure Active Directory tenant.

-types of service principal:
+Types of service principal:

 - **Application** - This type of service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
-A
 - **Managed identity** : Managed identities provide an identity for applications to use when connecting to resources that support Azure Active Directory
 - **Legacy** - This type of service principal represents a legacy app, which is an app created before app registrations were introduced or an app created through legacy experiences